typhoonworks/usher/guides/configuration.md

 ### Using Embedded Schema

-For better type safety and validation, configure an embedded schema:
+For better type safety and validation, you can set `:custom_attributes_type` to an embedded schema:

 ```elixir
 # In config/config.exs